The Nursing Pin

 Welcome Ceremony

-Since 2014, incoming Bachelor of Science in Nursing (BSN) and Master’s-Level Entry-Into-Nursing Program students are cloaked in white scrub jackets at a ceremony that occurs during the first semester of their program.
+Since 2014, incoming Bachelor of Science in Nursing (BSN) and Master’s-Level Entry-Into-Nursing students at both our Baltimore and Universities at Shady Grove locations are cloaked in scrub jackets at a Welcome Ceremony that is the culminating event of new student orientation.

-This ceremony marks the first time students are donning the professional uniform of a nurse, and they are receiving a white scrub jacket from an UMSON alumnus, welcoming them to the profession.
-Students are invited to reflect on their commitment to improving lives and outcomes and to meeting the academic and social expectations of the University of Maryland School of Nursing.
+This ceremony marks the first time students don the professional uniform of a nurse, and they receive a scrub jacket from an UMSON alumnus, welcoming them to the profession.
+Students are invited to reflect on their commitment to improving lives and health outcomes.

 Each ceremony includes: